SJ-Plan-B/Plan-Bot/README.md

 # Plan-Bot EN
 Plan bot is the discord bot that should unite them all ! <br>
 This bot should have all the functions that all servers need: <br>
-- self replicating Channel
+- replicating Channel
 - greeting and farewell of users
-- a music bot
+- music bot
-- a dice bot
+- dice bot
-- and much more

 ## Installation EN
 1. To install the dependencies, simply run **`npm ci`** in the bot's directory. <br>